Designed with YOU in mind and a goal to better promote our role within the community, we’ve improved navigation and functionality.

 Research shows that people who use Harm Reduction services are more likely to engage in ongoing treatment.
 These services can reach vulnerable individuals in the community who may not be connected to traditional health and social support settings.

-The Needle Exchange Program (NEP) helps reduce the harms associated with substance use.
-Needle exchange sites provide safe and anonymous access to sterile injection and inhalation equipment, and safe disposal for used equipment.
+The Needle Syringe Program (NSP) helps reduce the harms associated with substance use.
+Needle syringe sites provide safe and anonymous access to sterile injection and inhalation equipment, and safe disposal for used equipment.

 Ontario Naloxone Program (ONP): Needle Exchange Programs, Hepatitis C Programs, Consumption and Treatment Services and participating community-based organizations distribute injectable and nasal spray naloxone kits to individuals at risk of opioid overdose and their friends and family.